cerndb/spark-dashboard/README.md

 ---
 ## Old implementation (v1)

-### How to run the Spark dashboard V1 on a Docker container
+### How to run the Spark dashboard V1 on a container
 This is the original implementation of the tool using InfluxDB and Grafana

 **1. Start the container**